pfultz2/cget/docs/src/building.rst

 -----------------------------

 Cget can install non-cmake packages as well.
 Due note that non-cmake build systems do not have a way to tell the build where the dependencies are installed.
-Cget will set environmnet variables such as ``PKG_CONFIG_PATH`` and ``PATH``, but if the dependencies are not found using pkg-config or these standard environmnet variables then you will need to consult the build scripts as to what protocol is needed to resolve the dependencies.
+Cget will set environment variables such as ``PKG_CONFIG_PATH`` and ``PATH``, but if the dependencies are not found using pkg-config or these standard environment variables then you will need to consult the build scripts as to what protocol is needed to resolve the dependencies.

 .. _custom-cmake: